eclipsesource/tabris-js/doc/widgets.md

 ### `append(child, child*, ...)`

-Append one or more child widget to this widget.
+Appends one or more child widget to this widget.
 This method is equivalent to calling `appendTo` on every child, e.g. `parent.append(child1, child2)` is a short cut for calling `child1.appendTo(parent)` and `child2.appendTo(parent)`.
 Returns the widget itself.

 Parameters: